pietheinstrengholt/az-303-304-Microsoft-Azure-Architect-Design-Exam-Notes/README.md

     - H = High performance VM's
     - Ls = Storage optimized with high throughput and I/O
     - N = GPU capabilities for graphical intensive workloadsac
+  - Stopped: The virtual machine is no longer running, but you are still paying for it.
+  - Deallocated: You are no longer charged for the VM.
+Can use the API or Portal to deallocate the VM.

 ### VPN & Express Route
 - P2S Point-to-Site VPN: